Liam James

-Liam James (born August 7, 1996) is a Canadian actor, known for his role as Noah Curtis in the 2009 film 2012, young Shawn Spencer on the USA Network television series Psych, and the lead character, Duncan, in 2013's The Way, Way Back.
-He also starred as Jack Linden in AMC's The Killing and Adam Warren in ABC's The Family, playing the son of main characters.

-James is from Vancouver, British Columbia.
-He has heterochromia iridum with one green and one blue eye.
+Liam James (born August 7, 1996) is a Canadian actor.
+He is best known for his roles in 2012 (2009) and The Way, Way Back (2013).
+He has also had leading roles in various television shows including AMC's The Killing and ABC's The Family.
+From Vancouver, British Columbia, James has heterochromia iridum with one green and one blue eye.